Progress Report

 A genetic screen in Drosophila identified a group of genes involved in the elimination of cancer mutant or normal cells.

-Mutant cells were found to be eliminated from normal cell populations through cell competition by issuing a “kick-me-out” signal to let them out.
+Mutant cells were found to be eliminated from normal cell populations through cell competition by a “kick-me-out” signal.
+We also revealed that mitochondrial fatty acid oxidation initiated by nuclear DNA damage leads to cellular senescence.

-We found that elimination of cancer mutant cells by cell competition is suppressed by senescent cells and senolytic drugs are effective in eliminating cancer mutant cells through cell competition.
-Furthermore, chromatin conformational changes in senescence cells contribute to inflammatory gene expression.
+We found that elimination of cancer mutant cells by cell competition is suppressed by senescent cells and senolytic drugs are effective in eliminating cancer mutant cells.
+We developed a fluorescent probe that targets DPP4 to visualize senescent cells.

 Network analysis focusing on stem cells, cell polarity, and epithelial-to-mesenchymal transition